FLAME: Federated Learning Across Multi-device Environments: : Federated Learning Across Multi-device Environments

-\textbf{System utility} is a device's utility toward improving system efficiency of FL.
-In this paper, we use energy drain as a representative metric of system efficiency, although it can be easily substituted with other metrics depending on the system requirements.
+System utility is a device's utility toward improving system efficiency of FL.
+In this paper, we use energy drain as a representative metric of system utility, although it can be easily substituted with other metrics depending on the system requirements.
 Our system utility metric for device $i$ in round $r$ is defined as:

 where $\mathbbm{1}$ denotes the indicator function.
 If device $i$'s accumulated energy drain due to federated training till the previous round ($drain^i_{r-1}$) exceeds a predefined energy drain threshold ($drain^i_{th}$), the device's system utility becomes zero.
 If not, devices with smaller accumulated energy drain have higher system utility. $drain^i_{th}$ is akin to an energy consumption budget for federated training and it could be predefined either by the system designer or the user.
 When a device runs out of its energy consumption budget, its system utility becomes 0 and it is no longer selected for training.
+The system utility ranges from 0 to $log(drain^i_{th})$, and higher value means higher utility.